401(k) Loans Before Rollover: The Default-on-Separation Trap

 If you leave a job with an outstanding 401(k) loan, you have a narrow window to repay it before it becomes a taxable distribution with a 10% penalty.

-Most 401(k) plans treat an outstanding loan as due-in-full the moment you separate from the employer.
-Some give you a short grace period, often 60 days or until the end of the calendar quarter, but that window varies by plan document.
+Most plans treat an outstanding loan as due in full the moment you separate.
+Grace periods vary by plan document, often 60 days or until the end of the calendar quarter.

-When you cannot repay the loan in time, the plan executes what the IRS calls a "loan offset."
-The outstanding balance is treated as a distribution.
-The plan reduces your account balance by the loan amount, issues a 1099-R, and reports the offset as taxable income for that year.
+If you cannot repay in time, the plan reduces your account by the loan amount, issues a 1099-R, and reports the offset as taxable income.
+A $40,000 loan balance becomes $40,000 of ordinary income.

-When This Trap Bites Hardest (and When It Doesn't)
+When the Trap Bites Hardest (and When It Doesn't)

-One practical check before you separate from any employer: look at your plan's Summary Plan Description to confirm exactly when the loan becomes due.
-Some plans allow repayment by direct check within 90 days of separation.
-That is your cheapest path.
+Before leaving, check the Summary Plan Description for when the loan comes due; some plans accept repayment by direct check within 90 days of separation, the cheapest path.

 How This Connects to Your 401(k) Rollover Decision